quartz-labs/docs/docs/Legal/e-sign-consent.md

 You have the right to receive legal disclosures, notices, and communications (together, the "Covered Items") in paper form by mail.
 We may instead provide these Covered Items to you electronically if you: give us your Consent to do so and satisfy the System Requirements below.
 For purposes of this Consent Statement, the Covered Items include all servicing and collection communications on your account, as well as all legal disclosures, notices and communications that Rain is required to provide in writing regarding the account.

-In this Consent Statement, “we,” “us,” and “our” refer to: Quartz Labs Limited and our service providers.
+In this Consent Statement, “we,” “us,” and “our” refer to: Genuine Technology Ltd, Inc. and our service providers.

 #### Duration of Consent